 3. Remember: We have to navigate for toddlers, because they can’t navigate yet

-Your toddler needs a lot of navigating, he doesn't know how to move through all the experiences.
+Your toddler needs a lot of help navigating, because he doesn't yet know how to move through all the experiences.

-"That's why smacking doesn’t work," says Chris, "Because smacking reinforces smacking.
-Where if you take the meal away from a toddler, or drive directly home from the park, he can see the impact of his behavior and so, he can make the choice.”
+"That's why smacking doesn’t work," says Chris.
+"Because smacking reinforces smacking.
+Whereas if you take the meal away from a toddler, or drive directly home from the park, he can see the impact of his behaviour and so, he can make the choice.

 “Also, don’t yell.
 You don’t have to yell for this to be effective.
 You just demonstrate the behaviour you want them to do, calmly.”